ejohane/scribe/architecture/README.md

 This guide provides a structured entrypoint to understanding Scribe's architecture.
 The architecture is defined through a series of **architectural decisions** that build upon each other, forming a complete mental model of how Scribe works.

-## Current Status

-**Note:** The `scribe_architecture_spec.md` file is currently in draft status and being redefined.
-The canonical architecture is defined through Decisions 1-8, which represent the current architectural foundation.

 ---

 ## How to Read These Documents